 The Mohs Surgeon

-The highly-trained surgeons that perform Mohs Micrographic Surgery are specialist both in dermatology and pathology.
+The highly-trained surgeons that perform Mohs micrographic surgery are specialists in both dermatology and pathology.
 With their extensive knowledge of the skin and unique pathological skills, they are able to remove only diseased tissue, preserving healthy tissue and minimizing the cosmetic impact of the surgery.
 Only physicians who have also completed a residency in dermatology are qualified for Mohs Micrographic Surgical training.